Veronika271/-StandWithUkraine-Filter/readme.md

 2. Make sure the sys, argparse, jetson_inference, and jetson_utils libraries are imported.
 3. Download the python and image files in this github.
 4. If you know what image you want to filter, upload it to the same directory.
 5. Write the following command: `python3 my-filter.py [name of input file (the file you want to filter)] [name of output file]`.
-For example, if you input an image called `image1.jpg` and output a file called `output1.jpg`, you would do 'python3 my-filter.py input.jpg output.jpg`.
-If you are inputing a video, you would do the same thing but using a different extension than `.jpg`, such as `.mp4`.
+For example, if you input an image called `image1.jpg` and output a file called `output1.jpg`, you would do `python3 my-filter.py input.jpg output.jpg`.
+If you are inputing a video called `input.mp4`, you would do the same thing but using a different extension than `.jpg`, such as `.mp4`.
 If you are inputting live video, you would do `python3 my-filter.py /dev/video output.mp4`.
 6. When prompted, enter a number corresponding to the background image you want.
 7. Retrieve your newly filtered file.